 Clouds of steam rise from dozens of vents in the earth, creating a very unusual cityscape.
 There are large public bathing houses built of wood, private hot spring baths in people’s homes, geothermal power plants stinking of sulfur, even bathers buried in hot sand!

-From afar, Beppu appeared to be a very sleepy place, squashed between the sea and the mountains, a low-rise city of drab, blockish apartment buildings, sagging telephone wires strung over quiet streets, traditional wooden houses, and a black sand harbour protected from the sea by rows of huge concrete tetrapods.
+From afar, Beppu looked sleepy.
+Sandwiched between the sea and the mountains, with a curtain of mist behind, this place was a low-rise city of drab, blockish apartment buildings, sagging telephone wires strung over quiet streets, traditional wooden houses, and a black sand harbour protected from the sea by rows of huge concrete tetrapods.

 Close to the source, where the water poured from a fissure in the rocks, the water was scolding, and before long our skin was bright red.
 We also tried a foot steam, placing our feet into a big wooden box, and closing the lid.

 The next day, we visited a big onsen for bath time.
 Takegawara onsen was a gorgeous old wooden building with a grand, imposing exterior; it was also the oldest onsen in the city.
 The group split up into the male and female baths.
 Aware of the nude custom, (but never having done one) I followed the lead of Shin and Motohide, stripping down for a pre-bath shower.
 After a few buckets of cold water went over my head, I stepped in.

 The room was large and cavernous, with a central onsen bath fed by a pouring tap in the wall.
 The walls and floors were caked in decades of mineral deposits and deeply discoloured tiles.
 The steam was suffocating, and the water was very hot, not bearable for more than about 10 minutes at a time.
 Tiny plastic stools and buckets were littered around the room, and a handful of men were soaking in the bath, towels on their heads for convenience.